BeTomorrow/styled-tagged-text/README.md

 [CodeBox Playground](https://codesandbox.io/s/styled-tagged-text-qb8gf?file=/src/App.tsx)

+React-Native and Web demo are available in `example` folder

 ## Tips

 Define a global style and create wrap our component to easily re-use the same stylesheet and tags.